The Driver: Reception

-Critical
+Critical reception

 Contemporary reviews were extremely poor.
-Hill later said, "I remember the studio had this huge sheaf of Xeroxed reviews they’d handed me — you could stop a fucking .45 slug with this stack, it was so thick.
+Hill later said, "I remember the studio had this huge sheaf of Xeroxed reviews they’d handed me—you could stop a fucking .45 slug with this stack, it was so thick.
 And of all the reviews in this six-inch thick pile, there was only one good one."

-Kevin Thomas of the Los Angeles Times called the film "ultraviolent trash that wipes out Ryan O'Neal, Bruce Dern and Isabella Adjani... plays like a bad imitation of a French gangster picture which in turn is a bad imitation of an American gangster picture."
+Kevin Thomas of the Los Angeles Times called the film "ultraviolent trash that wipes out Ryan O'Neal, Bruce Dern and Isabella Adjani ... plays like a bad imitation of a French gangster picture which in turn is a bad imitation of an American gangster picture."
 Vincent Canby of the New York Times wrote "It is Awful Movie.
 It is Pretentious Movie.
 It is Silly Movie.
 It talks just like this."
 Roger Ebert of the Chicago Sun-Times gave The Driver 2.5 stars out of 4, writing, "It's a movie about people who are not real because they are symbols, and it's a damned good thing there are great chase scenes or the movie would sink altogether."
+Hege. of Variety said it may be the first film where the star of the show is a sound effect and called it a "bleak wreck of a film" and that "because of the quiet and mysterious mood of this picture, it has a pretentious quality to it" although they noted that the car chases are fabulous.

 Saying it's "probably advisable for film noir aficionados only", film critic Duncan Shepherd of the San Diego Reader gave it five out of five stars.
 "The whole show, in fact, is something like a coded message passed from the moviemaker to the devotees of the genre, in full view of, but beyond the full understanding of, the rest of the audience", according to Shepherd.

-As of October 2025, the film holds an approval rating of 77% on Rotten Tomatoes based on twenty-six reviews.
+As of October 2025, the film holds an approval rating of 79% on Rotten Tomatoes based on 28 reviews.
 The site's consensus states: "A tough, highly stylized thriller with amazing sound design and car chases."